TENS electrical stimulation will help with the circulation of blood, lymph and fluids

 As part of your management plan for diagnosed poor circulation, you may use electrical nerve stimulation.

-ActivBody is the physical therapy product we suggest for circulation issues.
+ActivBody is the TENS machine we suggest for circulation issues.

 ActivBody electrotherapy can be used everyday - outside the clinic - for an effortless, regular aid to better circulation.
 Unlike the "circulation booster", you do not have to be sitting down to use ActivBody as it is designed to be used on the move.
 It is also suitable for use during long plane or car journeys.